All You Need To Know About Outlet Shopping

 What Sort of Outlets Should You Look For?

-There are two kings of the genre: The ever-popular Tanger, with 43 stores, and Simon, who one financial analyst gives high marks to with this statement: “It turns out that the dominant player in the outlet space is in fact Simon as they own more outlets in total as well as higher quality outlets in comparison.”
+There are two kings of the genre: The ever-popular Tanger, with 37 shopping centers, and Simon, who one financial analyst gives high marks to with this statement: “It turns out that the dominant player in the outlet space is in fact Simon as they own more outlets in total as well as higher quality outlets in comparison.”
 (Source: SeekingAlpha.com)

 Both dominant outlets are located throughout the United States.
 You can Google “Outlet Stores” and your zip code and find those and other outlets a-plenty!